ChaosCorex/TivaC-TM4C123GH6PM/README.md

 - A Configuration folder can be added to contain the enums and structs instead of the interface header file

-- A Hal Layer - Hardware Abstraction Layer can be added as required The Hal Layer contains drivers related to all external components, example: LEDs, Buttons, etc.
+- Hal Layer - Hardware Abstraction Layer: contains drivers related to all external components,
+  example: LEDs, Buttons, etc.